-FII's business practices incorporate robust financial controls and a performance management framework, including monitoring, audit and evaluation built on a comprehensive risk-assessment strategy.
-FII is also committed to a path of environmental sustainability and minimizing its environmental footprint, in order to protect the natural environment and the B.C. economy for future generations.
+FII's business practices incorporate robust financial controls and a performance management framework, including monitoring, audit and evaluation, built on long-term market development principles and a comprehensive risk-assessment strategy.
+All of these approaches reflect government policies and best practices and are consistent with direction articulated in FII's Mandate Letter from the Minister of Jobs, Trade and Technology.